Kazbegi National Park

 Historical monuments, such as the fourteenth century Sameba temple, tenth century Garbani church, Sioni three-parted basilica, Akhaltsikhe basilica and seventeenth century Sno castle are very interesting for the visitors as well.
 Religious traditions and habits of the local people that is a mix of Christian and Pagan habits attract the visitors.

 The local people call themselves the Mokheves (habitants of the gorge).
 Like the Tushetians and partially, like the Khevsurs, the independent highlanders lived beyond the Caucasian watershed range for centuries and protected Georgia from the northern side.
-They managed the main way to Georgia – narrow and deep gorge of Dariali (‘dari allan’ – ‘the gate of Osetians’) and defended it for centuries.
+They managed the main way to Georgia – narrow and deep gorge of Dariali - today here is Larsi border checkpost with Russian Fereration.

 The Mokheves have not forgotten their old traditions and habits like to highlanders of other mountain regions of Georgia and keep them even today, but unlike the rest of the mountain regions, due to the military road, the capital occurred here very fast just in the nineteenth century.
 Even today, the Mokheves are hospitable and rightly business oriented people.
 Even during disaster and hard times – in the beginning of the 1990s, no cases of robberies of tourists or travelers were recorded.
-Numerous Georgian and foreign tourists visit the gorge annually and one of the reasons of it is the amazing local landscapes and unique fauna together with the local people’s hospitality and desire of visitors to conquer the high summits.
+Numerous tourists visit the gorge annually.
+One of the reason is amazing landscapes, unique fauna, local people’s hospitality and desire of visitors to conquer the high summits.

 Kazbegi has quite rich tourist potential: breath-taking nature, biodiversity, historical-cultural monuments, local traditions and habits.
 In the near future the improvement of the infrastructure of Kazbegi National Park is being planned, which will actively promote the development of tourism in this region.